Particl-Community/academy/intro/intro_general_functions.rst

    - **Mobile staking:** Stake your coins stored on your phone without draining your battery.
    - **Multi-signature staking:** Stake your coins stored on special addresses that require multiple parties to authorize transactions.

+In-depth details can be found at :ref:`What's Staking`.

 Address Book (Contacts)
 ~~~~~~~~~~~~~~~~~~~~~~~